 When you work out, the body naturally release endorphins, which will make you feel happier and sometimes even euphoric.
 Research suggests that exercise might be comparable to therapy or anti-depressants as an effective treatment for depression.

 Although winter may make you want to hibernate, don’t neglect your favorite hobbies.
 Maintain your typical social calendar and stay physically active to boost your mood.

 Stay away from sugar

 Research shows that sugar not only affects your physical health but your mental health as well.
-People that consume the most sugar have higher rates of depression, and researchers theorize that it hinders the body’s ability to cope with stress.
+People that consume the most sugar have higher rates of depression, and researchers theorize that it hinders the body’s ability to copy with stress.

 Relax and meditate